LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/03_Fence-Marketing-Pros/03_Fence-Marketing-pros.md

 ## Functionality Overview:

-They link to a virtual fence builder from all of their ' Get an Instant Estimate' buttons,
+They link to a virtual fence builder mysalesman from all of their ' Get an Instant Estimate' buttons,

 EX: https://www.chesterfieldfencingandmore.com/instant-fence-quote-online/

 You pin on a map the area around your property, selecting material, color, and height which then output an estimate cost.

-This appears to be the same tool CleverFox uses for some of it's clients EX: https://www.allencountyfence.com/fence-estimate/
+This is the tool CleverFox, and a lot of Fencing websites use for some of it's clients EX: https://www.allencountyfence.com/fence-estimate/

 ## The Good